 There are many different ways to break into the field of nursing.
-For those who are concerned about kick-starting their careers as quickly as possible, earning an associate degree in nursing, or ADN, is typically the best way to go.
+For those who are concerned about kick-starting their careers, earning an associate degree in nursing, or ADN, is typically the best way to go.
 Once you have earned an ADN, you will be eligible to sit for the NCLEX-RN.
 As soon as you pass that, you will receive your RN license.
 Learn more about how long it takes to earn an ADN, including factors that affect how quickly it can be completed, by reading on below.

-Prerequisites - One factor that often affects how quickly you can complete an ADN program involves the type and number of prerequisites that must be completed before enrolling.
-Most programs are designed to be completed within two years, but it can take as long as three years if you have prerequisites to catch up on first.
+One factor that often affects how quickly you can complete an ADN program involves the type and number of prerequisites that must be completed before enrolling.
+Most programs are designed to be completed in two years, but it can take as long as three if you have prerequisites to catch up on first.
 Depending on your educational background, you may already fulfill these requirements.
-Some of the prerequisites that ADN programs typically require include physiology, anatomy, math, microbiology and pharmacology.
+Some of the prerequisite courses that ADN programs typically require include physiology, anatomy, math, biology, and chemistry.
 Please note that in most cases, prerequisite courses need to have been completed within the last five years or so to count.
 Always ask about prerequisites when considering ADN programs to get a clearer idea for how long it will take you to finish your degree.

-Bridge Programs - If you already have your licensed vocational nursing, or LVN, license or licensed practical nursing, or LPN, license, a great way to reduce the length of time that it takes to earn your ADN is by completing a bridge program.
+If you already have your LVN / LPN license, a great way to reduce the length of time that it takes to earn your ADN is by completing a bridge program.
 LVN to ADN and LPN to ADN bridge programs are readily available.
-The great thing about this option is that it takes your existing work experience and educational experience into account, which allows you to skip over things that you already know.
+The great thing about this option is that it takes your existing work experience and educational background into account, which both allow you to skip over things that you already know.
 As a result, this type of bridge program can shave significant amounts of time off the total length that is needed to earn an ADN.
 In fact, depending on your credentials and the program itself, it may be possible to earn your ADN in as little as one year by pursuing this option.